bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Well, I mean, mine is.
 It hasn't caught any breaches.
 That doesn't mean it's not doing its job.
-So MyTower specifically hasn't caught any.
+So My tower specifically hasn't caught any.
 I think it right now has something around 20 users, 20 clients.
 I think the pivoting point from people running it or not running it was actually doing the no transaction indexing thing.
 Because that meant that people could run this on a Raspberry Pi that they already had without having to have any additional disk requirements, storage requirements.